MatthewPantaleon/Laravel_Medical_MPantaleon/readme.md

 ```
 <br>
 There is an exception for patients as its fields are only required if a checkbox has been checked.
-I put in custome error messages to display for the user because the default error messages does not make sense to a normal user.
+I put in custom error messages to display for the user because the default error messages does not make sense to a normal user.
 I am also checking if medical insurance is checked.
 If checked save the other fields dependant on medical insurance. if not don't bother saving them.
 Editing a patient is the exact same, validation is the same and saving it is the same.
 Only difference is finding an existing patient.

 <br>
 <br>